aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/cloudvision-settings.md

       # Automatically set source interface when VRF is set to `use_mgmt_interface_vrf`, `use_inband_mgmt_vrf` or `use_default_mgmt_method_vrf`.
       # Can be set to `false` to avoid changes when migrating from the old `cv_instances` model.
       set_source_interfaces: <bool; default=True>

-    # Port number used for Terminattr connection to an on-premise CloudVision cluster.
-    # The port number is always 443 when using CloudVision as a Service, so this value is ignored.
-    # This key is deprecated.
-    # Support will be removed in AVD version 6.0.0.
-    # Use `cv_settings` instead.
-    terminattr_ingestgrpcurl_port: <int; default=9910>
     ```